contrivancecompanychicago/cosine-game-forum-harlowe/README.md

  * Added `(mock-turns:)`, a debug-only macro for artificially increasing the value that `turns` produces.
  * Added `(erase-past:)`, a macro that removes turns from the "undo cache", preventing the player from undoing to that point ever again. `(erase-past:-2)` erases all but the last two turns (including the current turn). `(erase-past:2)` erases the first two turns.
 This does *not* affect `(history:)`, `(visited:)`, or the `visits` and `turns` keywords, which will continue to behave as if `(erase-past:)` was never used.
    * Using this to erase the entire undo cache will automatically cause `(link-undo:)` links to update themselves using their optional second string.
+ * Added `(after-error:)`, a variant of `(after:)` which only displays the attached hook when an error message is displayed.
+You may use this (in a "header" tagged passage) to show a personalised message to the story's players, possibly advising them to report a bug.
+Or, you might use this to try and recover the story by redirecting to another passage.
+ * Added `(debug:)`, a command which causes Debug Mode to activate (or reactivate if it was exited), even if the story wasn't a test build initially.
  * Added the `codehook` datatype.

 ##### Debug Mode

  * Added an "expression replay" feature to Debug Mode.
 When you use Debug View, special 🔍 icons will appear on variables and macro calls in the passage.
 Clicking those will produce a dialog showing a step-by-step view of how the macro call's code was interpreted by Harlowe.
  * Added a close button to the panel, which exits Debug Mode when clicked.
-Re-enabling Debug Mode can only be done by reloading the page.

 ### 3.2.3 changes (October 22, 2021):